New York fund manager arrested on Ponzi scheme charges

-A New York fund manager was arrested on Monday on charges of orchestrating a Ponzi scheme and stealing around $2 million from three hedge fund investors, U.S. authorities said.
+A New York fund manager was arrested on Monday on charges of orchestrating a Ponzi scheme and stealing around $2 million (1.2 million pounds) from three hedge fund investors, U.S. authorities said.

 Federal prosecutors charged Jason Konior, 39, with defrauding investors by promising to match their investments in his fund, Absolute Fund LP, many times over.